TawanTan/Data-Science-Portfolio/Boiled-eggs/Boiled_Eaggs.md

 &emsp; Shows that the data obtained from the results are suitable to the statistical model of the 2<sup>3</sup> factorial

 ### One-Way ANOVA
-The only significant factor effecting the boiled eggs is temperature.
+&emsp; The only significant factor effecting the boiled eggs is temperature.
 Therefore, additional experiments were carried by designing a single factor experiment.

 |temperature|1    |  2  |   3   |  mean |
 |:---------:|:---:|:---:|:-----:|:-----:|